-Price sensitivity is a measure that shows how the prices for products or services influence consumers' purchasing behaviors.
-Simply put, it indicates how the product demand changes with an increase or decrease in the product’s price.
-It helps companies find out how the alterations in products’ cost will affect the sales volume and uncover the possible revenue by maximizing the price band.
+Price sensitivity is a measure that shows how different prices for products or services influence consumers’ purchasing behaviors.
+Simply put, it indicates how product demand changes with an increase or decrease in a product price.
+It helps companies determine how product alterations will affect their sales volume and uncover possible revenue by maximizing their price band.

 Why is price sensitivity important?

-As a business owner, you have to manage such things as choosing the industry for your brand, finding the best suppliers, selecting the products, and deciding what prices your customers will pay.
-Yet the most difficult thing is to find the balance in the price range so that customers could afford to purchase from you and at the same time you could obtain the expected profit.
-To effectively set the prices that suit you and your customers, you should be aware of price sensitivity.
+As a business owner, you have to manage such things as choosing an industry for your brand, finding the best suppliers, selecting products, and deciding on your prices.
+Yet the most challenging thing is to find the balance in the price range so that your customers can afford to purchase from you, and at the same time, you could obtain the expected profit.
+You should be aware of price sensitivity to set the prices that suit you and your customers effectively.

-If you already have great products or services but they aren’t selling, it might be the problem of high price sensitivity.
-Customers simply can’t purchase from your brand because the products or services are too expensive for them albeit the price might seem fair for you.
+If you already have great products or services, but they aren’t selling, it might be the problem of high price sensitivity.
+Customers simply can’t purchase from your brand because it is too expensive for them, albeit the price might seem fair to you.

 High price sensitivity indicates that customers can easily reject buying a product since its cost is unreasonable.
 When you deal with such consumers, be attentive to their needs and try to add some value to your product to meet their wants and reduce price sensitivity.
 Low price sensitivity shows that clients are willing to pay the mentioned price and can even pay more for it.

-Now that you know some reasons why it’s important to understand price sensitivity, let’s walk you through the factors that influence this measure.
+Now that you know the reasons why it’s important to understand price sensitivity, let’s walk you through the factors that influence this measure.

 - Product type